sunzefang/doc/readme.md

 try it again.

-try it two more time.
+try it four more time.